 - Disability Insurance Provisions (DE 2515) – Brochure for new hires and when an employee tells their employer they need to take time off work due to a non-work-related illness, injury, pregnancy, or childbirth.

-- Paid Family Leave Benefits (DE 2511) - Brochure for new hires and when an employee tells their employer they need to take time off work to care for a seriously ill family member or to bond with a new child.
+- Paid Family Leave Benefits (DE 2511) – Brochure for new hires and when an employee tells their employer they need to take time off work to care for a seriously ill family member, bond with a new child, or participate in a qualifying event because of an eligible family member’s military deployment to a foreign country.

 The pamphlets and poster are provided to employers at no cost.
 You can order forms and publications through the Online Forms and Publications page or by calling our toll-free number.
 You can also download and print DI Forms and Publications and PFL Forms and Publications.